-Quality and Relevance Long-term Outcome Intermediate Outcome Aggregated outputs system to 1.1 Reformed curriculum for education at all levels 1.1.1 National standards for learning outcomes for all grades in GE set in line with international standards.
+Quality and Relevance Long-term Outcome Intermediate Outcome Aggregated outputs QR1.
+The capacity of the education system to develop and monitor student 1.1 Reformed curriculum for education at all levels 1.1.1 National standards for learning outcomes for all grades in GE set in line with international standards.
 1.1.2 New curriculum for GE based on national standards and competencies.
 1.1.3.
 Revised framework, syllabi and curriculum standards for TVET.
 1.1.4.
 New curriculum for adult literacy is produced.
 1.1.5 New national curriculum used in preschool.
-1.1.6 Competencies of curriculum developers and materials writers enhanced. individual and social needs is improved - 1.2.1 GE textbooks, guides, etc. revised, printed distributed on time and used.
+1.1.6 Competencies of curriculum developers and materials writers enhanced. ndividual and social needs is mproved used in schools and learning centres 1.3 Student learning assessment 1.2.1 GE textbooks, guides, etc. revised, printed distributed on time and used.
 1.2.2 IE textbooks, guides, etc. revised, printed distributed on time and used.
 1.2.3 TVET textbooks guides, etc. revised, printed distributed on time and used.
 1.2.4 Literacy textbooks, guides, etc. revised, printed distributed on time and used.
-1.3.1 Learning Assessment Framework for Afghanistan (NAFA) developed in line with standards and competencies defined in curriculum framework capacity of schools/learnin g centres to 2.1 Teachers and educators better 2.1.1 New competency-based training curriculum developed 2.1.2 Textbooks and teachers' guide materials developed/revised 2.1.3 Textbooks, teachers' guides and materials used by teachers 2.1.4 Teacher credentialing framework developed and used for GE, IE and TVET teachers.
-2.1.5 TTCs and programmes meet standards required for institutional accreditation and teacher certification 2.1.6 Teachers trained on In-service diploma courses 2.1.7 GE teachers trained on short in-service courses 2.1.8 TVET teachers trained on short in-service courses 2.1.9 Teachers trained on Pre-service courses 2.1.10 TTC instructors trained to MA level 2.2 Principals ensure the school is inclusive, safe and conducive to 2.2.1 Credentialing framework for school principals developed 2.2.2 School principals qualified through SMT professional development learning and positive social relations with the participation of stakeholders 2.2.3 School/ TVET center development plans implemented with participation of teachers, students, 2.3 Support to teachers and their accountability improved 2.3.1 Improved standards/guidelines for GE academic supervisors developed 2.3.2 Academic supervisors trained to support teachers in schools.
-2.4 Schools and learning centres satisfy standards as safe and conducive to learning 2.4.1 School construction for GE, IE, TVET
+1.3.1 Learning Assessment Framework for Afghanistan (NAFA) developed in line with standards and - 1.3.1 Learning Assessment Framework for Afghanistan (NAFA) developed in line with standard competencies defined in curriculum framework capacity of 2.1 Teachers and educators better 2.1.1 New competency-based training curriculum developed 2.1.2 Textbooks and teachers' guide materials developed/revised 2.1.3 Textbooks, teachers' guides and materials used by teachers 2.1.4 Teacher credentialing framework developed and used for GE, IE and TVET teachers.
+2.1.5 TTCs and programmes meet standards required for institutional accreditation and teacher certification 2.1.6 Teachers trained on In-service diploma courses 2.1.7 GE teachers trained on short in-service courses 2.1.8 TVET teachers trained on short in-service courses 2.1.9 Teachers trained on Pre-service courses 2.1.10 TTC instructors trained to MA level 2.2 Principals ensure the school is inclusive, safe and conducive to 2.2.1 Credentialing framework for school principals developed2.2.2 School principals qualified through SMT professional development learning and positive social relations 2.2.3 School/ TVET center development plans implemented with participation of teachers, students, with the participation of stakeholders and school shuras.
+2.3 Support to teachers and their 2.3.1 Improved standards/guidelines for GE academic supervisors developed accountability improved 2.3.2 Academic supervisors trained to support teachers in schools.
+2.4 Schools and learning centres satisfy standards as safe and 2.4.1 School construction for GE, IE, TVET conducive to learning